-This way you can keep your Drumlt Three always up to date and benefit from the operating system updates, new features and technical enhancements.
+This way you can keep your Drumlt Five MKII always up to date and benefit from the operating system updates, new features and technical enhancements.

-- 1. Download the current operating system from our website (www.2box-drums.com).
-The file format of the operating system is a .bin file (see picture). - 2.
-Start the module in USB mode (see page 9). - 3.
-Copy the new .bin file to the module with drag & drop. - 4.
+- 1. Switch off the DrumIt Five MKII, take out the SD card, and insert into the card reader of your computer - 2.
+Download the current operating system from our website (www.2BOX-drums.com).
+The file format of the operating system is a .bin file (see picture). - 3.
+Copy the new .bin file onto the SD card with drag & drop. - 4.
+Insert the SD card into the SD card slot of your DrumIt Five MKII. - 5.
 Restart the module.
-The module shows the new operating system number during the boot process at the bottom right (you can also get this information in the mode UNIT on the Page INFO). - 5.
+The module shows the new operating system number during the boot process at the bottom right (you can also get this information in the mode UNIT on the page INFO). - 6.
 Done!